Experience All Things Fall in Greenville, SC

-It's fall, y'all! 🍂 And with that, fall’s cooler temperatures usher in a season filled with festivals, football, dining alfresco, and other ways to relax and unwind in Greenville, SC.
-From apple picking and pumpkin patches to hockey games and haunted houses, here are the 10 best ways to create new memories with your loved ones in #yeahTHATgreenville this fall.
+It's fall, y'all! 🍂 And with that, fall’s cooler temperatures usher in a season filled with family-friendly festivals and outings, college football, farmers markets, and more exciting (or relaxing) things to do in our greater Greenville area.
+From apple picking and pumpkin patches to hockey games and haunted houses, here are the 10 best ways to create new memories with your loved ones here in Greenville this fall.

 1. A is for Autumn...and Apples

-Just over the border and less than an hour from Greenville, now’s the time to go apple picking—or at least try apple turnovers!
-Enjoy one and wash it down with an apple cider slushie from Grandad’s Apples 'N Such, a 100-acre family farm and apple orchard in Hendersonville, NC, that features a country store and bakery.
-Make the drive to Sky Top Orchard in Flat Rock, NC, to discover why the Travel Channel called it one of the "Top 5 Apple Picking Farms in the U.S." At Justus Orchard, also in Hendersonville, NC, you can pick your own apples and then warm up (if needed) with some hot apple cider—better yet, try out their apple cannon.
-For just $5 for 10 apples, you can knock out a bear, deer, or the infamous Big Foot!
+Tucked in the scenic Blue Ridge Mountains, less than an hour from the bustling of Greenville, is a perfect weekend adventure waiting for fall enthusiasts.
+Now's the time to go apple picking—or at the very least, savor some apple butter, apple pies, or caramel apples!
+Pick your favorite and wash it down with an apple cider slushie from Grandad’s Apples 'N Such, a 100-acre family farm and apple orchard in Hendersonville, NC, that features a country store and bakery.
+Make the drive to Sky Top Orchard in Flat Rock, NC, to discover why the Travel Channel called it one of the "Top 5 Apple Picking Farms in the U.S." At Justus Orchard, also in Hendersonville, NC, you can pick your own apples and then warm up (if needed) with some hot apple cider—better yet, try out their apple cannon where you can knock out a bear, deer, or the infamous Big Foot!

-Jeter Mountain Farm has been an active farm in Hendersonville, NC for more than 200 years, and to pick apples here, you must first embark on a tractor ride!
-Follow it up with pulled pork (and apple cider BBQ, of course) from their 1813 Smokehouse, wash it down with fresh ciders from their Hard Cider Taproom, and enjoy live bluegrass music on the weekends.
-Another option is Stepp's Hillcrest Orchard, a 3-generation farm that lets you pick from 26 apple varieties in their 40-acre orchard, pick-your-own sunflowers and zinnias, and on weekends, take wagon rides, shoot apple cannons, and play on the jump pad.
+Jeter Mountain Farm has been an active farm in Hendersonville, NC for more than 150 years, and to pick apples here, you must first embark on a tractor ride!
+Follow it up with pulled pork (and apple cider BBQ, of course) from their 1813 Smokehouse BBQ Food Truck, wash it down with fresh ciders from their Hard Cider Barn Taproom or handcrafted specialty coffee, and enjoy live bluegrass music on the weekends.
+Another option is Stepp's Hillcrest Orchard, a 4th-generation farm that lets you pick from 26 apple varieties in their 100-acre orchard, pick your own sunflowers and zinnias, and on weekends, take wagon rides, shoot apple cannons, and play on the jump pad.

 Tip: Try hot apple cider DOUGHNUTS (yes, you read that right) at any of these orchards; remember, they're best served warm! 🍎🍩